kartik-212004/hackathon-iiit/README.md

 - **Real-time video stream integration** for live surveillance.
 - **Alert System**: Notify authorities when a person is identified.
-- **Scalability**: Using Kubernetes for scaling during mass gatherings.

 ## 🤝 Contributions